-\rmk{R-2.3} Let $\ct$ be an $R$--linear triangulated category, $\cb$ a full, replete subcategory with $\T\cb=\cb$, and $H$ a $\cb$--cohomological functor.
+\rmk{R-2.3} Let $\ct$ be an $R$--linear triangulated category, $\cb$ a full, replete subcategory with $\T\cb=\cb$, and $H$ a $\cb$--(co)homological functor.
 If $H$ is $G$--locally finite (respectively finite) for every $G\in\cb$ we leave out the $G$, and just say that $H$ is locally finite (respectively finite).

 Note that if $H$ is $G$--locally finite (respectively finite) then it is also $G'$--locally finite for any $G'$ obtainable from $G$ by forming in $\cb$ finite direct sums, direct summands, suspensions or triangles.
 Thus local finiteness (respectively finiteness) can be checked on any classical generator. \ermk